tdwg/website/_posts/2021-10-22-interest-and-task-group-working-sessions.md

 ---
 title: Interest and Task Group Working Sessions
-sumary: Working sessions for TDWG interest and task groups will meet Wednesdays and Thursdays through the month of November.
+description: Working sessions for TDWG interest and task groups will meet Wednesdays and Thursdays through the month of November.
-date: 2021-10-22
-cover_image:
-cover_image_by:
-cover_image_ref:
-tags: Interest Group, Task Group, Conference
+tags: [conference, working sessions]
 ---

 ### Working sessions for TDWG interest and task groups will meet Wednesdays and Thursdays through the month of November.